Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Highbury was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Highbury was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups were English (27.1%), Australian (23.3%), and Italian (10.9%).
-Notably, Polish (1.6%) was overrepresented in Highbury compared to the regional average of none.
-Similarly, Russian (0.6%) and Hungarian (0.4%) were also overrepresented with no regional counterparts reported.
+In terms of ancestry, the top three represented groups were English (27.1%), Australian (23.3%), and Italian (10.9%).
+Some ethnic groups showed notable divergences: Polish was overrepresented at 1.6% in Highbury (vs None% regionally), Russian at 0.6% (vs None%), and Hungarian at 0.4% (vs None%).

 Frequently Asked Questions - Diversity